Puffy Paint Letters are very easy to prepare and can help kids learn to read and write by giving tactile input!

 - 4″ x 6″ index cards (white or colored) – standard index card size

-- Square flashcards with rounded corners – I bought these another project but have not used yet with puffy paint
+- Square flashcards with rounded corners – I bought these for another project but have not used yet with puffy paint

 - Parchment (wax) paper (eg, the kind that is used for lining baking pans)